Sir Chhotu Ram Jayanti

 It is said that Sir Chhotu ram lived a very simple life.
 And he used to donate a large part of his salary to a school in Rohtak.
 In addition to advocating, he formed the Jat Sabha in 1912, and in the First World War, he recruited more than 22 thousand soldiers of Rohtak into the army.

 When the Congress Committee was formed in Rohtak in 1916, he became its president.
 But later disagreed with Mahatma Gandhi’s non-cooperation movement and broke away from it.
 He said that there was no benefit of farmers in this.
 He formed the Unionist Party and his party won the 1937 Provincial Assembly elections and became the Minister of Development and Revenue.

 Chhotu ram is credited with passing two important laws in the year 1930.
 Due to these laws, the farmers got freedom from the exploitation of moneylenders.
 These laws were Punjab Relief Indebtedness, 1934, and The Punjab Debtors Protection Act, 1936.
 These laws contained provisions relating to the settlement of debt, its interest, and the fundamental rights of farmers.

 Sir Chhotu Ram’s ideology combined the endorsement of certain Hindu cultural claims of the Jats with the need for a secular, rural identity for agriculturist communities.
 While his paradoxical political stance provided the context for the strengthening of the Jat identity, his pro-agriculturist ideology was appropriated by the Unionists and contributed to their electoral success.

 His own understanding of the Jat identity combined the themes of caste (Kshatriya) assertions and land ownership.
-He worked to project the Jats as a community lacking in self-confidence and in need for both protection and recognition, to bolster their self-confidence and transform them into a politically, culturally, and economically viable entity.
+He worked to project the Jats as a community lacking in self-confidence and in need of both protection and recognition, to bolster their self-confidence and transform them into a politically, culturally, and economically viable entity.